7 Platforms With Alternative Investments for Non-Accredited Investors

 While the bulk of the listings on Yieldstreet are only available to accredited investors, my favorite offering of theirs — the Yieldstreet Alternative Income Fund — is available to all investors.

-The fund invests in real estate, private credit, legal finance, art, structured notes, and more to generate a balance of income and price appreciation.
+The fund owns a basket of alternative investments including real estate, private credit, legal finance, art, structured notes, and more, with the goal of generating a balance of income and price appreciation.

-It's also the easiest way to diversify your portfolio across a range of alternative investments, and is why Yieldstreet ranks #1 on this list.
+The fund allows you to invest in all of them with a single investment.
+It's the easiest way to diversify your portfolio across a range of alternative investments.

 The biggest drawback to the Alternative Income Fund is that it has a minimum investment of $10,000.